Benito Báez

-Benito Báez (born May 6, 1977) is a professional baseball pitcher who played for one season in the major leagues.
+Benito Báez (born May 6, 1977) is a Dominican professional baseball pitcher who played for one season in the major leagues.
 He pitched for the Florida Marlins for eight games during the 2001 Florida Marlins season.
 In 2008, he pitched for the Newark Bears in the Atlantic League of Professional Baseball.
 He coached freshman baseball with Grand Rapids Christian High School in Grand Rapids, Michigan.
 Now he is at The Potter's House High School Varsity Baseball team.